que-rb/que/docs/writing_reliable_jobs.md

       end
     end

-This makes the job slightly more complex, but solves the problem.
-Note that while Que can't guarantee that the same job won't be worked more than once, it can guarantee that it won't be worked more than once simultaneously, so we don't need to worry about a race condition here (wherein two workers would simultaneously check for a previous charge, see that there isn't one, and then each make their own charges).
+This makes the job slightly more complex, but reliable (or, at least, as reliable as your credit card service).

 Finally, there are some jobs where you won't want to write to the database at all: